codenart/codenart.github.io/_posts/2-css/2017-08-24-css-9-combining-selectors.md

 date: 2017-08-24 05:40:00
 ---

-If you wonder why we've not talked about Combining CSS Selectors at [the beginning](https://codenart.github.io/css/2017/08/24/css-2-selectors-priorities.html "ext"), I've to say it was my bad.
+If you wonder why we've not talked about combining CSS selectors at [the beginning](https://codenart.github.io/css/2017/08/24/css-2-selectors-priorities.html "ext"), I've to say it was my bad.
 I've just missed these stuff for... no reason. :D